5kg/lttng-gsoc/notes/RFC.md

                              Addr and offset can be octal (0NNN...), decimal (NNN...) or hexadecimal (0xNNN...)

-This will place a bare probe at the entry and retutun point of certain function.
+This will place a bare probe at the entry and return point of certain function.

 Examples: